 • Responsible for transportation to teaching site

-• Maintains DCPS volunteer clearance, first aid certification, and all other requirements as set forth by DCPS
+• Maintains DCPS contractor clearance, first aid certification, and all other requirements as set forth by DCPS

 • Participates in program evaluation

-• Completed administrative tasks such as attendance and regular check-ins as requested
+• Completes administrative tasks such as attendance and regular check-ins as requested

-• Communicates any concerns with students, parents, partners, space to the staff of Keegan Theatre immediately
+• Communicates any concerns with students, parents, partners, and/or space to the Keegan Theatre Director of Education immediately

 • Prepares space and materials for students and ensures space is left in a clean and orderly fashion